 It's still a challenge, however.
 The automobile industry is a bedrock of American culture.
 It’s part of the American ‘DNA’, so to speak.
 And marketing makes things even worse.
 Did you know it is now perfectly normal to hug your truck?
 Check out this recent commercial from Chevy for an example of the ridiculousness of current car marketing campaigns:

 Yup.
-Dude hugged a truck.
+Dude hugged (and kissed!) a truck.
 While I laugh and see right through commercials like this, the majority of us still don’t.
 The ideas behind these commercials stew in the subconscious, and before you know it, you want a brand new shiny giant white Silverado special edition.
 You visit the dealer and wonder why you feel a slight urge to hug a truck.

 Is hugging cars really that strange?
 We already treat them as our mechanical overlords.
 We give these false idols the majority of our time and money, and design our entire lives around them.
 I suppose it makes sense at this point we would hug them too.